Clustering of Local Extrema in Planck CMB maps: Implementation on real data and synthetic data sets

-Going beyond the one-point statistics of critical sets provides a proper opportunity for examining exotic features and manipulating artificial contributions from undesired non-cosmological sources.
-We check all the estimators introduced by Eqs. (\ref{eq:pp-estimator1}), (\ref{eq:pp-estimator2}) and (\ref{eq:pp-estimator3}).
-Our analysis demonstrates that all results are consistent with each others and therefore for the rest of this paper, we will show what we have obtained by Hamilton estimator (Eq. (\ref{eq:pp-estimator2})).
-We find all the peaks and troughs above thresholds in the interval corresponds to $ -3 \le\vartheta \le3$ with step size $0.5$ in each full sky simulated map and then apply unweighted TPCF estimator to compute $\Psi_{\diamond-\diamond}(\theta;\vartheta)$ for both observed and simulated maps.
-The final results are given by ensemble averaging over all realizations.
+Going beyond the one-point statistics of critical sets provides a proper opportunity for examining exotic features and enables us to reduce the spurious and artificial effects due to undesired non-cosmological sources.
+Therefore, we use unweighted TPCF of local extrema.
+To this end, we check all the estimators introduced by Eqs. (\ref{eq:pp-estimator1}), (\ref{eq:pp-estimator2}) and (\ref{eq:pp-estimator3}).
+Our analysis demonstrates that all results are consistent with each other.
+Consequently, for the rest of this paper, we will show what we have obtained by the Hamilton estimator (Eq. (\ref{eq:pp-estimator2})).
+We find all the peaks and troughs above thresholds in the interval that corresponds to $ -3 \le\vartheta \le3$ with step size $0.5$ in each full sky simulated map and then apply unweighted TPCF estimator to compute $\Psi_{\diamond-\diamond}(\theta;\vartheta)$ for both observed and simulated maps.
+The final results for simulation are given by doing ensemble average over 500 realizations.
 Such results play the role of numerical results for the Gaussian map.
-Unweighted TPCF of peaks as a function of separation angle indicates in Fig. \ref{fig:TPCFn} for {\it Planck} data above a given threshold for different component separation algorithms and various frequency channels.
-To examine the contribution of unresolved shot and systematic noises in the $\Psi_{\diamond-\diamond}$, we compute unweighted TPCF of peaks for different cross-combination maps represented by two names in each plots of Fig. \ref{fig:TPCFn}.
-Our results confirm non-Gaussianity for small scale, $\theta\lesssim 15'$.
-By increasing the threshold value and considering cross-combinations in presenting peaks, non-Gaussianity decreases.
-We also assess the unweighted TPCF of peaks for $\delta_T<-\vartheta \sigma_0$ and for $\delta_T>+\vartheta \sigma_0$.
-For an ideal Gaussian random field, we expect to have $\Psi_{\diamond-\diamond}(\delta_T<-\vartheta \sigma_0)=\Psi_{\diamond-\diamond}(\delta_T>+\vartheta \sigma_0)$ due to symmetry between peaks and troughs.
-Our results confirm that observed CMB data are consistent with this expectation.
-While for clustering of the pixels above and below a threshold for $WMAP$ data done by \cite{Rossi:2009wm}, showed different results for large angle separation.
-This achievement clarifies that peak-peak statistics rather than pixel-pixel analysis is more robust in the presence of un-resolve noises.
+The unweighted TPCF of peaks as a function of separation angle is shown in Fig. \ref{fig:TPCFn} for {\it Planck} data above a given threshold for different component separation algorithms.
+The solid lines are associated with {\it Planck} CMB maps, while the dashed lines represent the unweighted TPCF for end-to-end simulations.
+The clustering of local maxima demonstrates that all observed map are consistent with the Gaussian hypothesis.
+However, there is a lack of peak clustering for high enough threshold around $10'\lesssim\theta\lesssim 30'$ compared to the {\it Planck} fiducial $\Lambda$CDM model.
+For $\vartheta\ge 1.0$, small difference between various component separations is also seen.